flightaware/tclrmq/README.md

 ### closeConnection

-Takes no arguments.
-Closes the connection and invokes any callback set with _onClose_.
+Takes an optional boolean argument controlling whether the _onClose_ callback is invoked (defaults to true).
+Closes the connection and, if specified, calls any callback set with _onClose_.

 ### connect